adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 ```

 In this case, the `table` reference is used to access the offline data.
 However, you could implement a search
 capability that does a query against the `historicalTable` instead.
 They both point to the same table.
-However,
+In one
-in one case, the server is referenced (and hence only available online) and in the other, the local cache is
+case, the server is referenced (and only available online) and in the other, the local cache is referenced
-referenced (and hence available offline).
+(and available offline).

 ## Purging the Local Cache

 It will be inevitable that you will want to clear the local cache at some point.

 * You have just changed the model and underlying data and need to re-establish a baseline.
 * You only cache newer data and want to remove historical data.